uPagge/uBlogger/exampleSite/content/posts/theme-documentation-basics/index.en.md

       title = ""
       # subtitle shown in home page
       subtitle = "This is My New Hugo Site"
-      # whether to use typeit animation for subtitle
-      typeit = true
       # whether to show social links
       social = true
       # {{< version 0.2.0 >}} disclaimer (HTML format is supported)